 2. How to minimise floor mess

 Newspapers or paper towels can absorb mess on wooden floors for a while.
 But a water-based coating will create a barrier to repel it permanently.
 Sealants work on tile or concrete floors, but you can't permanently protect a laminate floor.

 3. How to get your puppy to sleep through the night

 Decide where you want your dog to sleep at night and establish this routine immediately.
 Try not to let your dog to sleep with you in your room immediately.
 Puppies crave routine, but it may take a few nights to get them in the swing of things.
 Try and Ignore them if they whine at night - paying attention to them can reinforce the behaviour.

 Whichever animal you're bringing home, be prepared that they may cause unwanted damage.
 However, you can take some easy steps to protect your belongings.
 First of all, put your valuables away, either in cupboards or behind glass-fronted display cabinets.
 If you want to prevent heavier items toppling over, secure them to the floor or walls.
 Damage caused by pets is not always included in home insurance policies, or even accidental damage clauses.
-Make sure you check the small print to see what's covered by your buildings and contents insurance.
+Make sure you check the terms and conditions to see what's covered by your buildings and contents insurance.
 Extended home insurance policies that do include pet damage usually cover breakages, spillages, chewing, scratching and general damage with their paws, teeth and claws – but you will be expected to take reasonable steps to keep your belongings out of harms way.

 Bored pets are more likely to play up, so keep yours busy and engaged.
 There are all sorts of gadgets available, such as cat laptops and automatic tennis ball launchers.
 Stay tuned to @heart for the full article on awesome pet gadgets coming soon.